Because you are not alone

-For a respectful coexistence is above all mutual consideration important.
+For a respectful coexistence mutual consideration is indispensable.
 This applies between the various nature users & athletes as well as to the animal & plant world.

 In winter, wild animals are in energy-saving mode.
 When disturbed, it ends apruptly and excessive energy is consumed - this can end deadly for them!

 Therefore, keep to a few points in mind when staying in the Nature Park:

 "Be Part of the Mountain” is an international cooperation initiative that wants to ally protected areas, nature protection organisations, public bodies, Alpine clubs and ambassadors – across the Alps.

 Coordinated by the ALPARC operational unit, the initiative aims at facilitating the exchange of good practices, developing common awareness-raising tools and implementing joint communication action to initiate behavioral change of outdoor participants.